TechColab/uEVSE/README.md

 As an early experiment for the feature-ritch varient, I also tried it with a (42xx?) driver IC to see if that would help square-off the rather imperfect signal edges.
 It didn't make much difference but the driver got rather hot.
 This was a dual complimemntary pair package where I was initially driving both inputs from the 555 so they had a brief cross-over period.
 I later tried a dual matched pair package where one was driven from the 555 and the other from the output of the op-amp inverter whose propogation delay was enough to avoid the over-lap heating.

-At this point I designed and ordered 5 PCBs which would fit within a single-module DIN rail enclosure.
+At this point I designed a PCB which would fit within a single-module DIN rail enclosure and ordered 5.
 While awaiting delivery, I did more testing and found the 555's timing to be pretty unstable.
 I programmed an Arduion to measure the mark and space periods from its interrupt pin and build up some statistics over an 8-hour period.
 It was quite alarming.
 I hoped this was mostly caused by the breadboard wiring as my PCB didn't have space for any ground plane.

 Upon receiving the PCBs, I populated one with decent quality pin-through-hole (PTH) passives and good sockets for the ICs.
 It worked but took quite a while to trim the pots for a 13% duty cycle at 1kHz.
 I found it best to set the frequency pot to its centre then parallel timing capacitors to get it into the ball-park before trimming in.
 I found the car wouldn't stay charging for very long, even if I trimmed the 555 to start around 990Hz so that it was still below 1100Hz after settling.

 Having fitted the PCB into a 1-mod DIN rail enclosure, I can see that an hour-glass shepped PCB would have a bit more space.
 Switching to surface-mount-devices (SMD) should enable enough space for a ground plane while also allowing better quality components.
 But this would detract from the DIY-friently aims.